The Low Carb High Fat Diet (LCHF) Explained – Is It Extreme or Healthy?

-We have been trained since the 1980’s to abhor fat, run away from fat and fear fat like no other macronutrient!
+We have been trained since the 1980s to abhor fat, run away from fat and fear fat like no other macronutrient!
 This was a government initiative in the US that seemed to cross borders into Canada and other developed countries.

-And yet, it is no secret that since the 1980’s obesity has soared in direct correlation with our efforts to rid our diets of the dreaded fat.
+And yet, it is no secret that since the 1980s obesity has soared in direct correlation with our efforts to rid our diets of the dreaded fat.
 Why is that?

-We have only 3 macronutrients to choose from and they are Protein, Fat and Carbohydrate.
-So if one is lowering one of those macronutrients, it makes sense that another has to go up.
+We have only 3 macronutrients to choose from and they are Protein, Fat, and Carbohydrate.
+So if you are lowering one of those macronutrients, it makes sense that another has to go up.

-With the LCHF diet, the focus goes back to fat as the number one macronutrient, with many Keto diet people losing massive amounts of weight using a Ketogenic ratio as high as 85% fat, 10% protein and 5% carbs.
+With the LCHF diet, the focus goes back to fat as the number one macronutrient, with many Keto diet people losing massive amounts of weight using a Ketogenic ratio as high as 85% fat, 10% protein, and 5% carbs.